 About This Statistic

-This statistic depicts the share of craft beer drinkers in the United States in 2012, by age and gender.
-In that year, 44 percent of women between the ages of 21 and 34 drank craft beer in the United States.
+This statistic depicts the share of weekly craft beer drinkers in the United States in 2015, by generation.
+In that year, 57 percent of Millennials drank craft beer every week in the United States.

 Craft Beer in the United States